bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/g/GroundWaterTemperature_1$VLyCC_rAj9xz37v0OTla/Documentation.md

-Groundwater temperature obtained by a tempereature logging
+Groundwater temperature obtained by a tempereature logging.